 Circular 2/2015: Consolidated Circular on Non-Domestic Permitted Development Rights provides further information on some of the permitted development rights available for non-householder development.

 The note on Changes to Class 67 Permitted Development Rights for Electronic Communications Code Operators contains guidance on amendments contained in the Town and Country Planning (General Permitted Development) (Scotland) Amendment Order 2017.
 Related changes to the planning fees legislation are included in the Town and Country Planning (Fees for Applications and Deemed Applications) (Scotland) Amendment (No. 3) Regulations 2017.
-The legislation was laid before Parliament on 2 June 2017 and is due to come into force on 31 July 2017.
+The legislation was laid before Parliament on 2 June 2017 and came into force on 31 July 2017.

 We encourage authorities to use processing agreements for complex or contentious local developments.